Family Engagement Policy and School-Home Compact

 Efforts will be made to ensure parents/caregivers receive meaningful communication in a timely manner, including the following:

-Encourage all caregivers to attend an annual meeting as part of Back-to-School night to share information about Title I services, explain Title I grant requirements, and inform families of their right to be involved in the school.
+- Encourage all caregivers to attend an annual meeting on Back to School Night and PTO meetings through the school year to share information about Title I services, explain Title I grant requirements, and inform families of their right to be involved in the school.
+(Virtual Meetings or In School)

-Share school and student performance data with families in ways that seek their ideas about how to improve performance toward Virginia’s challenging academic standards, such as during the Back-to- School annual meeting, parent-teacher conferences, parent workshops, curriculum nights, and Parent Teacher Organization (PTO) meetings.
+- Share school and student performance data with families in ways that seek their ideas about how to improve performance toward Virginia’s challenging academic standards, such as Back to School Night, grade-level curriculum nights, monthly parent connection meetings, parent-teacher conferences, parent workshops, PTO monthly meetings and principal’s email.
+(Virtual Meetings or In School)

-Provide opportunities throughout the year for families to better understand the school’s goals for students and find ways to improve student learning by hosting family workshops.
+- Provide family workshops throughout the year for families t o better understand the school’s goals for students and find ways to improve student learning.
+(Virtual Meetings or In School)

-Maintain resources for caregivers to review student assignments and ongoing communication about student work, such as parent-teacher emails/phone calls/conferences.
+- Maintain resources for caregivers to review student assignments and ongoing communication about student work, such as monthly parent connection meetings, parent-teacher conferences, educational supports for parents, and principal bi-monthly newsletters.
+(Virtual or In School)

-Hold parent-teacher conferences for all students at least annually in the fall and more often, as needed.
+- Hold parent-teacher conferences for all students at least annually in the fall and more often, as needed.
+(Virtual Meetings or In School)

 Shared Responsibilities for High Academic Achievement